akdeepankar/FLOW/README.md

 FLOW is an intelligent Chrome extension powered by Agno and Browser Use that supercharges your browsing experience with cutting-edge AI tools — empowering you to create, analyze, and learn faster than ever.

+🧠 How it fits into your daily routine:
+Whether you're reading articles, researching a topic, managing payments, or creating content, FLOW works quietly in the background to enhance every step.
+It’s like having a smart assistant right in your browser—helping you summarize long pages, generate ideas on the fly, create visual assets, and even manage communications or payments—all without switching tabs.
+From work to personal learning, FLOW makes your everyday browsing more productive, insightful, and effortless.

 ## Folder Structure
 ```
 FLOW/